Lymah123/100-days-of-code/daily-journal.md

 Day 14: 14/04/25

 Today, I continued exploring resources on how to go about my implementations for the Mifos Apache/Fineract issue.
 I was able to highlight my approach.
 The next thing is to start working on my approach.

+Day 15: 15/04/25

+I received feedback and suggestions on my PR in the bitcoinfuzz repository.
+I started working on the implementation.